Kimserey/Arche/doc.md

 From the diagram we can see five clear boundaries where we can place our codes:
 - __Core lib / common__ - Contains common types and services like auth.
 - __Shell__ - Combines pages, provides nav menu to the pages.
 The shell will do the necessary to gather all the pages, construct a menu based on the pages options and link the menu buttons to the correct pages.
 - __Page__ - Combines webparts to build a page content.
-Pages define there own security rules, specifies how they should be displayed (fullpage or with nav) and from where they can be accessed (from nav or just via direct url).
+Pages specifie how they should be displayed (fullpage or with nav) and from where they can be accessed (from nav or just via direct url).
 A page can reference many webparts.
 - __Webpart__ - Combines modules in a reusable piece of the web application.
 Webparts can be considered as an assemble of modules which serve a common purpose.
 Therefore webparts can reference multiple modules.
 - __Module__ - Smallest piece of the web application.